 Thomas first travelled to the United States in the 1950s.
 His readings there brought him a degree of fame, while his erratic behaviour and drinking worsened.
 His time in the United States cemented his legend, however, and he went on to record to vinyl such works as A Child's Christmas in Wales .
 During his fourth trip to New York in 1953, Thomas became gravely ill and fell into a coma.
 He died on 9 November 1953 and his body was returned to Wales.
 On 25 November 1953, he was interred at St Martin's churchyard in Laugharne.

 Although Thomas wrote exclusively in the English language, he has been acknowledged as one of the most important Welsh poets of the 20th century.
 He is noted for his original, rhythmic and ingenious use of words and imagery.[4]
-[5] [6] [7] His position as one of the great modern poets has been much discussed, and he remains popular with the public.[8]
-[9]
+[5] [6] [7] [8] [9]

 VIDEO Live, 1987; with the Stedelijk Helmonds Concertkoor and the Metropole Orkest; from `Words For The Dying-The Falkland Suite´; poem by Dylan Thomas, produced by Brian Eno